linode/ansible_linode/docs/modules/nodebalancer_info.md

           }
         ]
         ```
-    - See the [Linode API response documentation](https://techdocs.akamai.com/linode-api/reference/get-node-balancer-config) for a list of returned fields
+    - See the [Linode API response documentation](https://techdocs.akamai.com/linode-api/reference/get-node-balancer-configs) for a list of returned fields

-- `nodes` - A list of configs applied to the NodeBalancer.
+- `nodes` - The returned nodes.

     - Sample Response:
         ```json